-This study highlighted the problems of trying over a long period to market avocado fruit free of physiological disorders, especially the problematic Fuerte cultivar.
-In contrast to other fruits such as stone and some fruits with relatively short harvest periods, which seldom exceed two to three weeks, the avocado is harvested over long periods of time.
-During this long harvest period fruit composition alters as maturity increases (Pearson, 1975).
+This study highlighted the problems of trying to market avocado fruit, especially of the problematic 'Fuerte' cultivar, free of physiological disorders over a long period.
+In contrast to other fruits such as stone and pome fruits with relatively short harvest periods, which seldom exceed two to three weeks, the avocado is harvested over long periods of time.

+During this long harvest period, fruit composition alters with maturation (Pearson, 1975).
 The reduction in ripening times in response to increased maturity could be related to water loss.
-The possibility that water loss plays a key role in fruit ripening has been mooted previously (Cutting et al., 1988).
+The possibility of water loss playing a key role in fruit ripening has been suggested previously (Cutting et al., 1988).
 The findings in this study lend further support to this.
-This study found a positive relationship between postharvest water loss and rate of ripening (r = 0,85).
-This could be explained in terms of decreasing percentage of water with increasing maturity at harvest.
+This study found a positive relationship between postharvest water loss and rate of ripening ( $r^2 = 0.69$ ).
+This could be explained in terms of a decreasing percentage of water with increasing maturity at harvest.
 A similar amount of water lost (because of transpiration losses) would result in increased internal water stress in more mature fruit.
-The result is fruit ripening under stressed conditions.
-Cold storage reduced the total amount of water lost during ripening, but increased the rate at which water was lost.
-It appears therefore that cold storage has the ability to increase the subsequent rate of metabolism in fruits when compared to fruits of similar maturity which were not stored.
+This would result in fruit ripening under stressed conditions.
+Cold storage reduced the total amount of water lost during ripening but increased the rate at which water was lost.
+Thus, it appears that cold storage increases the subsequent rate of transpiration in fruit when compared to fruit of similar maturity which were not stored.

-Controlling postharvest water loss from fruit is apparently more important late in the season when fruits are more mature.
-Once fruits have been cold-stored, they appear to become more sensitive to water loss and every effort should be made to prevent water loss, both during storage and ripening.
-This should result in increased shelf-life and a reduction in the incidence of physiological disorders, such as mesocarp discolouration.
-The fruits in this study were not waxed or treated in other ways to reduce water loss.
+Controlling postharvest water loss from fruit is apparently more important late in the season when fruit are more mature.
+Once fruit have been cold-stored, they appear to become more sensitive to water loss and every effort should be made in preventing water loss both during storage and ripening.
+This should result in increased shelf life and a reduction in the incidence of physiological disorders such as mesocarp discoloration.
+The fruit in this study were not waxed or treated in other ways to reduce water loss.

-While fruits are attached to the tree and increasing in maturity the tree continued with its normal phenological cycle (Whiley et al., 1988).
-This implies periods of strong competition for limited resources of minerals during new vegetative and flowering growth flushes, intensifying during late maturity, when overlapping occurs with flowering and fruit-set in the subsequent season.
-Both vegetative and flowering flushes exhibit powerful sink strength for water (Whiley et al., 1988) and minerals (Cutting & Bower, 1989; Whitney et al., 1990).
-Young fruit and shoot development are strongly competitive (Whiley et al., 1988) and exert powerful attraction on water, minerals and carbohydrates.
-Any older, more mature fruit from the previous season would have considerably reduced relative sink strength, once the following season's flowering and fruit-set events had been set in motion, bearing in mind correlative phenomena and auxin export induced sink dominance (Bangerth, 1989).
-However, as long as fruit are attached to the tree they continue to grow (McOnie & Wolstenholme, 1982).
-Therefore, it must be assumed that mineral concentration will decrease as fruit reach advanced stages of maturity.
-This would have a major effect on membrane stability and integrity and may explain why fruits tend to develop membrane related physiological disorders such as mesocarp discolouration late in the season.
-Detailed physiological studies in these fruits are currently underway.
+While fruit are attached to the tree and increasing in maturity, the tree continues with its normal phenological cycle (Whiley ef al., 1988b).
+This implies periods of strong competition for limited resources of minerals during new vegetative and flowering growth flushes, intensifying during late maturity when flowering and fruit set occurs for the subsequent season.
+Both vegetative and flowering flushes exhibit powerful sink strength for water (Whiley et al., 1988a) and minerals (Cutting and Bower, 1989; Witney et al., 1990).
+Young fruit and shoot development are also strongly competitive (Whiley et al., 1988a) for water, minerals and carbohydrates.
+Any older, more mature fruit from the previous season may have considerably reduced relative sink strength once the following season's flowering and fruit set events have been set in motion, bearing in mind correlative phenomena and auxin export induced sink dominance (Bangerth, 1989).
+However, as long as fruit are attached to the tree they continue to grow (McOnie and Wolstenholme, 1982).
+Therefore it can be assumed that mineral concentration will decrease as fruit reach advanced stages of maturity.
+This would have a major effect on membrane stability and integrity and may explain why fruits tend to develop membrane related physiological disorders such as mesocarp discoloration late in the season.
+Detailed physiological studies of these fruits are currently underway.